coneco-lab/brainstim-multimodal/README.md

 ```
 cd <insert the directory where you have extracted the zipped folder>
 conda env create -f brainstim-multimodal.yml
+python -m ipykernel install --user --name brainstim-multimodal --display-name "brainstim-multimodal"
 ```

+Finally, run the command `jupyter notebook pipeline.ipynb`.
+This should open `pipeline.ipynb` in a browser window and you should be all set!

 ### Option 2: Using Git